zaibon/tget/README.md

 go get -u github.com/zaibon/tget
 ```

+## Build
+To build from scratch simply use the Makefile provided.
+You just need to fill the `credentials.mk` file with the credentials of T411.
+This is used in the building process to retrieve some information about the T411 API and bundle it into the binary.
+Then simply do a `make`

 ## Configuration
 tget uses https://www.betaseries.com/ and http://www.t411.me/ respectively as source of metadata and torrent.
 Before being able to use tget you need to create a configuration file that old information from these two platforms.
 ```toml